openstack-infra/zuul/doc/source/user/jobs.rst

   The name of the item's tag (without the `refs/tags/` prefix).

 **zuul.oldrev**
-  If the item was enqueued as the result of a tag being created or deleted the git sha of the old revision will be included here.
-  Otherwise, this value will not be present.
+  If the item was enqueued as the result of a tag being deleted, the previous git sha of the tag will be included here.
+If the tag was created, this will be set to the value 0000000000000000000000000000000000000000.

 **zuul.newrev**
-  If the item was enqueued as the result of a tag being created or deleted the git sha of the new revision will be included here.
-  Otherwise, this value will not be present.
+  If the item was enqueued as the result of a tag being created, the new git sha of the tag will be included here.
+If the tag was deleted, this will be set to the value 0000000000000000000000000000000000000000.

 Ref Items
 +++++++++